Last Updated: 2026-04-21 Tue 15:48

 1 Rationale

-Timing stretches of code is often done via the clock() function.
-This lab introduces that function and demonstrates its use to time loops involving several types of structs that are arranged differently in memory.
-The timing allows one to observe how struct layout affects memory cache performance which reinforces the central idea of efficient memory access: sequential access patterns tend to be better than strided and random access patterns.
+The first problem times several code variations using the clock() function.
+The variations concern several types of structs that are arranged differently in memory shows how data layout affects memory cache performance.
+It illustrates how sequential access patterns tend to be better than strided and random access patterns.

 Grading Policy

-Lab Exercises are open resource/open collaboration and students are encouraged to cooperate on labs.
+Lab Exercises are Free Collaboration and students are encouraged to cooperate on labs.
 Students may submit work as groups of up to 5 to Gradescope: one person submits then adds the names of their group members to the submission.

 2 Codepack